Job Title: Care Coordinator (part-time)

 Key Tasks

-- Provide quality end-of-life (EOL) care and support to the resident as directed by the HOMH in compliance with the hospice agency’s plan of care, the resident’s preferences, and the policies and safeguards of HOMH.
+- Provide quality end-of-life (EOL) care and support to the resident/family/caregiver as directed by the HOMH in compliance with the hospice agency’s plan of care, the resident’s preferences, and the policies of HOMH.
+Help the resident/family/caregivers gain the knowledge they need in preparation for the resident’s worsening condition and eventual death.

 - Admission criteria allows residents to weigh up to 200lbs.
 Most residents are confined to their beds and are unable to assist Caregivers when they are repositioned, have brief or linen changes, or moved in any way.
 Caregivers will have assistance of volunteers or hospice staff, but must be able to effectively assist with moving/transferring residents frequently, using good body mechanics and techniques without lift devices